ampproject/amphtml/spec/amp-var-substitutions.md

 - The page’s canonical origin
 - A white listed origin

-To whitelist an origin, include a `amp-link-variable-allowed-origin` `meta` tag in the `head` of your document.
+To allowlist an origin, include a `amp-link-variable-allowed-origin` `meta` tag in the `head` of your document.
 To specify multiple domains, separate each domain with a space.

 ```html
 <meta